runwayml/learn/docs/archive/models-101.md

 # Machine Learning Models

-Runway is a platform for publishing open source, pre-trained machine learning models.
-What do we mean by the term **model**, and how can we use one in Runway?
+RunwayML is a platform for publishing open source, pre-trained machine learning models.
+What do we mean by the term **model**, and how can we use one in RunwayML?

 <div id="video-container">
 <iframe width="560" height="515" src="https://www.youtube.com/embed/J4FQGYI9gpQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>